-The next step is to spend an hour and a half making your animals talk- I suggest making a video with your phone and posting it on my Facebook page.
-DO IT.
+The next step is to spend an hour and a half making your animals talk and posting it on Facebook.

 Beckett had fun treating these like puppets, which, I must admit, I did too.
 They have some great voices and have some extremely interesting conversations.

 I’ve had a few requests for pre-drawn templates, for people who don’t want to draw their own, or who want to use these with small kids to color in.
 They’re here in my shop!
 You get a pdf download to print out that includes lighter lines to draw over, or the dark lines as seen above.
 BONUS: You also get a foldable flower guy I drew, and it’s super cute.
 Enjoy!